Imran4424/iOS-InterviewQuestions/Swift.md

 **When to  use**

-Only when you are absolutely certain the operation will not fail (e.g., loading an image from a guaranteed-to-exist asset in your app bundle).
+Only when we are absolutely certain the operation will not fail (e.g., loading an image from a guaranteed-to-exist asset in our app bundle).
 Use with extreme caution.

 ```swift
 enum DataError: Error {